w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-style-adjustable.md

 type: foundational
 ---

-The presentation of :term[text] style properties can be adjusted, without loss of content or functionality, to meet the @@[X values, to be determined] for:
+The presentation of :term[text] style properties can be adjusted, without loss of content or functionality, to meet the @@ [values to be determined] for:
 * Typeface
 * Font width
 * Text decoration